-Breast Augmentation or Boob Job in Melbourne, Australia
+Breast Augmentation in Melbourne, Australia

-Are You A Good Candidate for Breast Augmentation?
+What Makes a Suitable Candidate for Breast Augmentation?

 Choosing breast augmentation surgery is a deeply personal decision.
 It is important to have a private consultation with a qualified plastic surgeon, like Dr Craig Rubinstein, to determine if this is the right procedure for you.
-However, you can consider the following questions before your consultation:

 Your Breast Implant Options

-- Saline – less common but used in the USA more than Australia.
+- Saline (less common, but used in the USA more than Australia)

 - Anatomical or shaped implants